Gender Scholar Level 1 certification in Rapid Gender Analysis (2021)

 - join live Tutorials to discuss course work and RGA with experienced RGA practitioners (Recordings of these sessions will be made available for those who are unable to attend.)

-- complete activities that have been divided into short daily tasks intended to be completed in 30 minutes.
+- complete activities that have been divided into short daily tasks intended to be completed in 30 minutes during course orientation.

-Additional options include personalized feedback about your course work, coaching during and after the course, and career advisory services.
+Additional options in this course include personalized feedback about your course work, coaching during and after the course, and career advisory services.
 The details and costs of these options will be presented after enrollment.

 Upon successful completion of the course and following validation of your final project and assignments by the course team and subject matter experts, you will receive a certificate of participation.